Wondering what there is to do in Thailand for couples who love a bit of adventure and being outdoors? Well you’ve come to the right place!

 Tucked away in a private corner of the island (complete with its own private beach), the property really needs to be seen to be believed.

-With some rooms boasting their own personal infinity pools overlooking the sea and a world-class restaurant on-site, it’s one of the best resorts in Thailand for couples.
+With some rooms boasting their own private infinity pools overlooking the sea and a world-class restaurant on-site, it’s one of the best resorts in Thailand for couples.

 Scuba Diving in Koh Tao

-Thailand is one of the most affordable places in the world to go scuba diving, with hundreds of thousands of travellers flocking to the Gulf of Thailand to get certified.
+Thailand is one of the most affordable places in the world to go scuba diving, with hundreds of thousands of travellers flocking to islands in the Gulf of Thailand like Koh Tao or Koh Samui to get certified.

 If you’ve never been scuba diving before, you’re in for a treat.
 Exploring the underwater world is an experience like no other, and is something that really creates a lasting bond and mutual hobby for couples.